 This is because the hot water is moving slower through the smaller grounds of coffee, collecting the fragrant oils, flavorsome particles, and fresh-tasting acids as it moves through.

 Regular standard K-cups will never be able to offer you this amount of control over your home-brewed coffee, so you’re stuck with what you’re given sealed inside the pod.
+Plus the K-cups will never expire.

 Best Reusable K-Cup Options That Work!